xlynkz/xlynkz.github.io/README.md

 - Crawls every page counting settings
 - Performs actions that increase tuple without negative impact on revenue or traffic.

-## Patent designs
+## Patent Application

+### Business process that operates in a way to increase entropy of identity without negatively effecting profitability or future freedom of action.
-- for recognition, measurement and maximization of value, by decreasing the distance between objectives that are held within language.
+- recognition, measurement and maximization of value, by decreasing the distance between objectives that are held within language.
 - Signal Synchronization  Receiving an indication to being sharing data - describing a path traveled by a first device.
 Receding location data describing the path traveled by the first device. - Transmitting the location data.
 Placing track location of second device to that of first device.
 Playing keeping sync.
 1. Receive data describing a path traveled by a second application.
 2. Receive data describing a destination sought by second application.